JuKo007/PersonalWebsite/content/home/publications.md

 headless: false

 # Order that this section appears on the page.
-weight: 90
+weight: 25

-title: Recent Publications
+title: My Research
-subtitle: ''
+subtitle: 'and other projects'

 content:
   # Page type to display.
 E.g. post, talk, publication...